arjan/mod_search_solr/README.md

 This module adds support for Solr to Zotonic.
 It comes with Solr built
 in: just install this module and off you go.

-Once set up, Zotonic will push each resource it saves into Solr as wel, so it can be queried on.
+Once set up, Zotonic will push each resource it saves into Solr, so the database can be queried.
 To reindex the whole site into Solr, press the 'rebuild search indexes' button in the admin.